CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 ## Context
 We are developing a graphical parking garage management system in Java that enables employees to monitor garage metrics, such as the current vehicle count, generate usage reports, and print tickets and receipts for customers.
 Customers also have the option to self-park via a separate graphical user interface (GUI) integrated into the system.

 The system allows employees to configure fixed rate fees (by the hour) for individual garages and manually override a customer's final fee for when they are exiting the garage.
-Each customer is represented by the vehicle they park in the garage.
+Each customer's ticket is represented by the vehicle they park in the garage.
 Employees access their interface by logging in with a valid username and password.

 The system handles network communication between the user (customers and employees alike) and their garage via TCP/IP through a threaded server capable of handling multiple client connections simultaneously.